Altnabreac railway station: Location

-The station is on a private dirt road between Loch More and Forsinain, marked as a cycle trail on Ordnance Survey maps.
+The station is on a private dirt road between Loch More, Caithness and Forsinain, marked as a cycle trail on Ordnance Survey maps.
 Being about 11 km from the nearest paved road and 18 km from the nearest village, Altnabreac is often listed as one of Britain's most geographically isolated railway stations, alongside Corrour elsewhere in Scotland, Dovey Junction in west Wales and Berney Arms in Norfolk.
-Dixe Wills says of the area:"What is all the more remarkable is that the following events took place took place in the vicinity of the most remote station on my itinerary, a place girded round by peat-black lochs and dismal bogs and overshadowed by dark, anonymous plantations of doomed conifers, where nothing of any note has happened these past 70 years save for intense despondent brooding."The nearest village is Westerdale, which itself is in fact closer to Scotscalder station.
+Dixe Wills says of the area:"What is all the more remarkable is that the following events took place in the vicinity of the most remote station on my itinerary, a place girded round by peat-black lochs and dismal bogs and overshadowed by dark, anonymous plantations of doomed conifers, where nothing of any note has happened these past 70 years save for intense despondent brooding."The nearest village is Westerdale, which itself is in fact closer to Scotscalder station.
 Nevertheless, despite its isolation, the station is used by walkers and off-road cyclists, as well as railway enthusiasts and those who enjoy visiting remote locations.

 Facilities

-The station has a help point, bike racks and a small waiting shelter.
-As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.
+The station has a small waiting shelter.
+There are no facilities to purchase tickets, so passengers must either buy one in advance or from the guard on the train.

+On 20 December 2022, Transport Scotland introduced a new "Press & Ride" at some request stops along the line, following successful trials of the system at Scotscalder over the previous four months.
+Previously, passengers wishing to board a train at Scotscalder had to flag the train by raising their arm (as is still done at other request stops around the country); this meant that the driver needed to reduce the train's speed before a request stop (to look out for any potential passengers on the platform and be able to stop if necessary), even if the platform was empty.
+The new system consists of an automatic kiosk (with a button for passengers to press) at the platform; this will alert the driver about any waiting passengers in advance and, if there is no requirement to stop, the train can maintain line speed through the request stops, thus improving reliability on the whole line.
+It is planned for Altnabreac to receive the system sometime in 2023, along with Dunrobin Castle.

 Passenger volume

-In the 201819 financial year the station saw 408 passengers, making it the 28th least-used station in the United Kingdom, although four other stations on the Far North Line had even fewer passengers, including neighbouring Scotscalder.
+The main origin or destination station for journeys to or from Altnabreac in the 2022–23 period was Thurso, making up 104 of the 280 journeys (37.1%).

 The statistics cover twelve month periods that start in April.